HypeHound/downpay-docs/docs/Initial Setup/index.md

 ---
 sidebar_position: 2
-slug: /downpay-guide
+slug: /initial-setup
-Title: Downpay Guide
+Title: Initial Setup
 ---

-# Downpay Guide
+# Initial Setup

 This section is a comprehensive guide to setting up and using Downpay to create payment options for your products.